realtobi999/Python_Iridis/README.md

 # Iridis

-This library provides functions to print styled text in the console, with support for color-coded messages and rainbow text effects.
+This is my personal library that provides a way for me to share and reuse code that i commonly use.
+That is for colorful printing to console, user input validation and benchmarking for example.

 ## Color Enum